 A stair lift, previously called a chairlift or stair chair lift, is a device used to transport a person up a flight or flights of stairs.
 The stair lift consists of a chair and rail running along the length of the staircase.
-It is also sometimes called a stair lift elevator, stair chair lift, stair glide or “That thing that goes up the stairs.”
+At times, it’s also called a stair lift elevator, stair chair lift, stair glide or “That thing that goes up the stairs”.

-Difference between a stair lift and wheelchair lift or VPL-Vertical platform lift?
+What’s the difference between a stair lift and a wheelchair lift or VPL-Vertical platform lift?

 Who needs a stair lift?

 Stair lifts are designed to assist people who are having difficulties climbing or descending stairs.
-Those difficulties can stem from a number of causes; recovery from a surgery, illness, disability, age, etc.
+Their challenges may stem from a number of causes; recent surgery, illness, progressive disease, disability, aging, etc.

-How do I know when it is time for me to get a stair lift?
+How do I know when it’s time for me to get a stair lift?

-Each person is different, but, when the stairs become a struggle, or you feel unsafe, it is probably time.
-Better safe than sorry.
+Each person is different, but when the stairs become a struggle, or you feel unsafe, it’s probably time.
+Better to be safe than sorry.